Moodie0079/coursescout/README.md

 # CourseScout

 A web application that helps students make informed course selection decisions by analyzing real Reddit discussions from university communities.
-Built with Next.js, PostgreSQL, and OpenAI.
+Built with Next.js, React, Typscript and PostgreSQL.

 ## What It Does